pharo-ai/linear-models/README.md

 ## Logistic regression

-Logistic regression is a statistical model that predicts the likehood that an event can happen giving as an output the probability.

-For example, if we have a function:
+If we have a function:
 ```
  f(x) = 1   if x ≥ 0
         0   if x < 0